Jain-Sameer/AWS-EC2-Automation-Script/README.md

 ## Notes

-* The script waits up to 2.5 minutes for the instance to reach the `running` state (30 × 5 seconds).
+* The script waits up to 30 seconds for the instance to reach the `running` state.
 Adjust if needed.
 * No sensitive credentials should be hard-coded; always use placeholders or environment variables.

 ## License